RuyiLi/contest-problems/double-half/double-half.md

 ## Input Specifications
 The first line will contain a number, ~N (2<=N<=10^6)~.

-The following ~N~ lines will each contain the verbal representations for the numerator and denominator, respectively, of the corresponding fraction.
+The following ~N~ lines will each contain the **verbal representations** for the numerator and denominator, respectively, of the corresponding fraction.

-The numerator and denominator will consist solely of lowercase alphabetic characters (a-z).
+The numerator and denominator will consist solely of lowercase alphabetic characters (a-z), **and are guaranteed to be prime**.

 ## Output Specifications
 A single line containing the words "Double Half" if the product is equal to 1, or "Not" if the product is not equal to 1.